yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 Author: Stuart Beesley - StuWareSoftSystems 2022
-Credit: Derek Kent(23) for his extensive texting and many hours on this project!
+Credit: Derek Kent(23) for his extensive testing and many hours on this project!
 ------------------------------------------------------------------------------------------------------------------------
 Thanks for reading...